 Radnor House provides an academically rigorous education and maintains the highest standards of teaching and learning through regular reflection and assessment of practice.
 Our small class sizes and highly motivated teaching staff ensure that lessons are dynamic, stretching and inspirational.
 Progress is monitored throughout the two-year programme and you will be given regular updates as to your progress.

 A Level Curriculum

 At Radnor House, we offer a traditional A Level curriculum.
 Students are able to choose from twenty-two academically rigorous courses, each delivered to a very high standard.
-There are no subject blocks that dictate decision making; pupils get free choice of all of our subjects.
+There are subject blocks that dictate decision-making, designed to ensure as free a choice as possible.

 Pupils at Radnor House are expected to undertake three A Level courses and an Extended Project Qualification.
 Each subject receives six hours of teaching per week, as well as the flexibility to seek out members of staff during your study periods for clarification.
 In addition, students are expected to complete five hours of study per subject outside of lessons.
 Class sizes vary but are typically no more than twelve.

 The A Level courses available at Radnor House are;

 - Computer Science